zpconn/Gas/README.md

 Gas also features a simple scene graph, allowing for easy, powerful, and intuitive composition of transformations.

 Several demos are included.
-GasDemo shows the scene graph, lightning, and water effects in action.
+GasDemo shows the scene graph, lighting, and water effects in action.
 GamePrototype is a simple game which also showcases bloom post-processing and dynamic 2D soft shadows.